Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 ## Managing child organizations

 The **Child Orgs** tab enables you to manage child organizations and to add a child organization to the selected parent organization.
-To add a child organization, refer to [Creating an Organization](/docs/management_guide/organizations/creating_an_organization/).
+To add a child organization, refer to [Managing an Organization](/docs/management_guide/organizations/managing_organizations/#managing-an-organization).

 ![Managing child organizations](/Images/child_orgs_tab.png)